On the behavior of the DFA and DCCA in trend-stationary processes: Detrended Cross-Correlation Coefficient

 \begin{prop}[Invariance to polynomial trend] Let $\{X_{1,t}\}_{t\in\Z}$ and $\{X_{2,t}\}_{t\in\Z}$ be any two stochastic process and let $p_{1}$ and $p_{2}$ denote two polynomial of degree $\nu_1$ and $\nu_2$, respectively.
 Let $Y_{k,t}:=X_{k,t}+p_{k}(t)$, $k=1,2$, and $\nu = \max\{\nu_1, \nu_2\}$.
 Then the DFA and DCCA of $\{X_{k,t}\}_{t\in\Z}$ and $\{Y_{k,t}\}_{t\in\Z}$ are the same. \end{prop}

-The invariance to polynomial trend property of the DFA and DCCA allow us to extend results derived for stationary process to non-stationary process that can be written as a polynomial trend plus a stationary signal without any loss of generality.
-In the next sections we shall explore this.
+The invariance to polynomial trend property of the DFA and DCCA {allows extending the results for a} stationary process to non-stationary process that can be written as a polynomial trend plus a stationary signal without loss of generality.